 In this situation, women might experience irregular menstruation, weight gain, breast tenderness, and digestive issues.
 It is widely suggested to speak with your doctor about a different type of birth control pill should any of the above symptoms occur.

-Sometimes, when women cease using contraceptive pills, they may also experience a temporary imbalance to their hormones until natural production resumes.
+Sometimes, when women cease using contraceptive, they may also experience a temporary imbalance to their hormones until natural production resumes.

 Diagnosing Hormonal Imbalance in Women

 According to women’s health experts, the best way to treat female hormonal imbalance is to determine the root cause.If you suspect you may be suffering from hormonal imbalance, take note of your symptoms for two or three menstrual cycles and make an appointment to discuss them with your doctor.

 Depending on your symptoms, your doctor may perform a blood test to check your thyroid and hormonal levels, and they might also carry out a pelvic exam to check for anything unusual like cysts or lumps.

 Natural Remedies for Hormonal Imbalance in Women

 Once the root cause of the hormonal imbalance is determined, women are in a better position to consider treatment options.
 While there are various medical treatments available for the more serious conditions, women going through natural hormonal fluctuations during menstruation, perimenopause, or menopause, for example, might prefer to try natural remedies first to avoid taking ongoing medications.